Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Application: Chemical Homogeneity of Open Cluster M67

-As the degrees of freedom $\nu\to\infty$, the generalized t-distribution approaches the normal; for smaller values of $\nu$, this distribution has heavier tails compared to the normal distribution making it robust to the presence of outliers \citep{lange_1989}.
+As the degrees of freedom $\nu\to\infty$, the generalized $t$-distribution approaches the normal; for smaller values of $\nu$, this distribution has heavier tails than the normal distribution, making it robust to the presence of outliers \citep{lange_1989}.
 We therefore use it for modeling abundance distributions.

-We may evaluate whether the generalized t-distribution improves our hierarchical modeling beyond the normal distribution using the normality parameter $\nu$.
-If sufficient data is available, then it is possible to estimate $\nu$ based on the posterior; for small samples, we may set $\nu=4$, as \cite{lange_1989} show that this value is suitable for several applications.
+We may evaluate whether the generalized $t$-distribution improves our hierarchical modeling beyond the normal distribution using the normality parameter $\nu$.
+If sufficient data are available, then it is possible to estimate $\nu$ based on the posterior; we may set $\nu=4$ for small samples, because \cite{lange_1989} show that this value is suitable for several applications.
 Since we have $K= 100,000$ posterior samples for $N=28$ spectra, we estimate $\nu$ using a uniform prior $\nu \sim U(1, 10)$.
-The lower bound of this range is set to ensure that the mean and the variance of the t-distributions are defined, whereas the upper bound is based on our observation that the t-distribution starts resembling the normal at $\nu \approx 10$.
+The lower bound of this range is set to ensure that the mean and the variance of the $t$-distributions are defined, whereas the upper bound is based on our observation that the $t$-distribution starts resembling the normal at $\nu \approx 10$.